Should I Stop Running If I Have Sciatica?

 Change Your Shoes.
 Some people advocate running barefoot or wearing minimalist running shoes for sciatica as the best way to stay active, there are other factors to consider when choosing the right shoe.
 You’ll want to make sure that your shoes fit.
 They should hug your feet and feel comfortable.
 Any shoe too wide, big, tight or small can create an imbalance in your gait causing pain in the back.
 Your shoes should provide support and cushion for your feet to reduce impact.
 The best running shoes have built-in “shock absorbers."
 If you are able, go to a running store and have your foot custom-fit for a shoe, especially if your chiropractor or physical therapist has determined that your pain is sciatica.
 As your shoes wear down, be sure to purchase a new pair to keep your back in alignment.

 If you feel your pain could be sciatica (or piriformis syndrome), make an appointment to discuss your condition with your doctor.
 You’ll get a complete physical to determine the root cause of your pain.
 You can then discuss whether or not to stop running if you have sciatica.

-“Enlist the help of a medical professional chiropractic doctor, physical therapist, and personal trainer.
-Be sure to go to a professional who understand the demands of the sport and who spend time treating those athletes,” recommends Piggott.
+“Enlist the help of a medical professional, chiropractic doctor, physical therapist, and personal trainer.
+Be sure to go to a professional who understands the demands of the sport and who spends time treating those athletes,” recommends Piggott.

 If you are cleared to run, be sure to properly stretch your hamstrings and lower back prior to taking off.
 In addition, ask your doctor about a training regimen that is right for your condition.
 Take it slowly.
 Depending on the cause, sciatica heals itself in one to three months.
 Your doctor may give you a treatment plan that includes hot and cold therapy, stretches, and over-the-counter medications.
 Once sciatica is treated and healed, you can get back to running without pain and restraint.